Understanding Roth IRA conversions

 - Distribution ordering rules are not as favorable from a Roth 401(k) for a non-qualified (potentially taxable) distribution.
 Roth IRAs allow you to access non-taxable assets first.

-- Roth 401(k) plan participants are subject to required minimum distribution rules while Roth IRA owners are not.1
+- Roth 401(k) plan participants are subject to RMD rules while Roth IRA owners are not.1

 Roth IRA conversions during market declines